larrylugo/GettingAndCleaningData/README.md

 Check the README.txt file for further details about this dataset.

-Data The features (561 of them) are unlabeled and can be found in the corresponding files, as described in data set documentation.
+The 561 features are unlabeled and can be found in the corresponding files, as described in data set documentation.

-(ii) The script "run_analysis.R" and the "tidy.txt" dataset
+(iii) The script "run_analysis.R" and the "tidy.txt" dataset

 Following course's directions, an R script called run_analysis.R was written in order to do the following:
 - Merges the training and the test sets to create one data set.